sinisa229/library365/README.md

-# library365
+# Library 365

-This application was generated using JHipster 8.6.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.6.0](https://www.jhipster.tech/documentation-archive/v8.6.0).
+Angular / Spring Boot application that helps users manage books.

+## Starting the application

+- Make sure nothing is running on port 8080 locally by visiting http://localhost:8080 in your browser.
+- Run `./mvnw` from the root directory.
+This will trigger a build and deploy the application locally.
+- Visit http://localhost:8080 and log in the application using the credentials admin/admin
+- View the API Swagger UI here: http://localhost:8080/admin/docs
+- View the application management endpoints here: http://localhost:8080/management

 ## Project Structure

-Node is required for generation and recommended for development. `package.json` is always generated for a better development experience with prettier, commit hooks, scripts and so on.
+The project was initially generated with JHipster.

+Sensible defaults are set for both the Maven project, Angular frontend and the underlying database for both the Development and Prod environments.

+Wrappers for Maven (mvnw) and wrapper for NodeJS (npm) are defined for simple integration.

+Liquibase is configured to handle the Database Schema evolution.

+Separate profiles are configured for running the application in Dev and Prod.

+Application management endpoints are exposed for admin users.

+Basic Spring security is configured supporting 2 main user profiles (user and admin)

+Definitions for docker-compose files for running the application and the supporting components like Postgres database, Sonar and so on.

-In the project root, JHipster generates configuration files for tools like git, prettier, eslint, husky, and others that are well known and you can find references in the web.
+In the project root we store configuration files for tools like git, prettier, eslint, husky, and others that are well known and you can find references in the web.

-`/src/*` structure follows default Java structure.
+- `/src/*` structure follows default Java structure.

-- `.yo-rc.json` - Yeoman configuration file
-  JHipster configuration is stored in this file at `generator-jhipster` key.
-You may find `generator-jhipster-*` for specific blueprints configuration.
-- `.yo-resolve` (optional) - Yeoman conflict resolver Allows to use a specific action when conflicts are found skipping prompts for files that matches a pattern.
-Each line should match `[pattern] [action]` with pattern been a [Minimatch](https://github.com/isaacs/minimatch#minimatch) pattern and action been one of skip (default if omitted) or force.
-Lines starting with `#` are considered comments and are ignored.
-- `.jhipster/*.json` - JHipster entity configuration files

 - `npmw` - wrapper to use locally installed npm.
   JHipster installs Node and npm locally using the build tool by default.
 This wrapper makes sure npm is installed locally and uses it avoiding some differences different versions can cause.
 By using `./npmw` instead of the traditional `npm` you can configure a Node-less environment to develop or test your application.